NickLowery/StoryCircles/README.md

     *CircleConsumer* handles all the interaction between a client and an active Circle.
 TODO: More description here.

+- circle/admin.py
+    Just registers a couple models I wanted to be able to edit with the admin app.
 - circle/routing.py
 - circle/static/circle/circle.js
 - circle/static/circle/finishedstory_list.js